gaevoy/gaevoy.github.io/_posts/2023-09-26-dotnet-serialization-unknown-enums-handling-api.md

 It is essential to handle `Undefined` or default enum values in your business logic to avoid unexpected behavior.
 You might log them for analysis, request updates to your enum definitions, or implement fallback logic depending on the use case.

 ### Where can I find the source code used in this blog post?
-All related source code is available [here](https://github.com/gaevoy/Gaev.Blog.Examples/tree/3.5.0/Gaev.Blog.EnumAsStringTrap) for further exploration and implementation.
+All related source code is available [on Gaev.Blog.EnumAsStringTrap](https://github.com/gaevoy/Gaev.Blog.Examples/tree/3.5.0/Gaev.Blog.EnumAsStringTrap){:target="_blank"} for further exploration and implementation.

 ## In Conclusion